lynch school of education

 Minor in the Carroll School of Management for Lynch School of Education Students

 The Department of Management and Organization offers a minor in Management and Leadership to a limited number of Lynch School Applied Psychology and Human Development majors who are interested in pursuing a career in human resources or organization studies.
 The minor consists of six courses in the Carroll School of Management: two required courses (MGMT1021 or MGMT1031 and MGMT1127) and four electives, chosen from among all CSOM course offerings.
-Applications for the CSOM minor are available in the Office for Undergraduate Student Services, Campion 104 and 106D.
+Applications may be submitted to Prof. Richard Spinello, Fulton Hall by October 15, beginning in a student’s sophomore year.

-Some Arts and Sciences majors are eligible to minor in Secondary Teaching (see more information below).
-All Arts and Sciences majors may minor in General Education.
+Some Morrissey College of Arts and Sciences majors are eligible to minor in Secondary Teaching (see more information below).
+All Morrissey College of Arts and Sciences majors may choose a minor in Foundation in Education.
 More information on these minors appears below.

 Inclusive Education Minor

-The Department of Teacher Education, Special Education, and Curriculum & Instruction (LSOE) offers the Inclusive Education minor for students enrolled in the College of Arts and Sciences.
-The minor is designed to (1) introduce Arts and Sciences students to the world of disabilities and special education, with an emphasis on special education practice; and (2) enhance the ability of future professionals to meet the needs of an increasingly diverse population of students in America’s schools.
+The Department of Teacher Education, Special Education, and Curriculum and Instruction (LSOE) offers the Inclusive Education minor for students enrolled in the Morrissey College of Arts and Sciences and the Carroll School of Management.
+The minor is designed to (1) introduce Morrissey College of Arts and Sciences and Carroll School of Management students to the world of disabilities and special education, with an emphasis on special education practice; and (2) enhance the ability of future professionals to meet the needs of an increasingly diverse population of students in America’s schools.
 Classes address the nature and implications of disabilities as well as effective practices in special education.
-The minor consists of six courses and a zero-credit field observation.
+The minor consists of six (3 credit) courses and a zero-credit field observation.

 Minor in Secondary Education

-All Carroll School majors may minor in Applied Psychology and Human Development for Carroll School Majors or General Education.
+All Carroll School majors may minor in Applied Psychology and Human Development for Carroll School Majors or Foundation in Education.
 More information on these minors is listed below.

 Minor in Applied Psychology and Human Development